-In the above, the function Make is a constructor that replaces the use of aggregates for constructing Complex\Number values.
+In the above, the function Make is a constructor that replaces the use of aggregates for constructing Complex_Number values.
 Callers pass two floating-point values to be assigned to the components of the resulting record type.
-In the Stack ADT a constructor for Stack objects wasn't required because any stack has a known initial state, i.e., empty, and the component default initialization is sufficient to achieve that state.
-Complex numbers don't have any predeterminable state, it's up to clients, so the constructor is required.
+In the Stack ADT, a constructor for Stack objects wasn't required because any stack has a known initial state, i.e., empty, and the component default initialization is sufficient to achieve that state.
+Complex numbers don't have any predeterminable state so the constructor is required.

-Likewise, functions Real\Part and Imaginary\Part are selector/accessor functions that return the corresponding individual component values, given an argument of type Complex\Number.
-They are provided because complex numbers have those two parts by definition in mathematics.
-Clients can reasonably expect to be able to get such values from a given object.
-(The function names need not be distinct from the component names but can be if desired.)
+Likewise, functions Real_Part and Imaginary_Part are selector/accessor functions that return the corresponding individual component values of an argument of type Complex_Number.
+They are needed because the mathematical definition of complex numbers has those two parts, so clients can reasonably expect to be able to get such values from a given object.
+(The function names need not be distinct from the component names, but can be if desired.)